hkolbeck/mirror-cache/README.md

 - `GitHubConfigSource` exposes a file on GitHub.
 Requires `features = ["github"]`.

 Suggestions for other sources are welcome.
-Google Cloud Storage is not included due to a dependency conflict with the Github client used.
+Google Cloud Storage is not included due to a dependency conflict with the GitHub client used.
 Ideally, backends will support some get-if-newer functionality.
 Those that don't can still be used, but implementations will have to issue an unconditional fetch every time and care should be taken when choosing the fetch interval.